Configuring Advanced Features

 Enabling Exception Logging

-To simplify setting the values, you can use the pgEdge CLI db guc-set command:
+To set the values and reload the server, use the pgEdge CLI db guc-set command:

 ./pgedge db guc-set guc_name guc_value

-For example, to set spock.exception_behavior to discard, navigate into the pgedge directory and invoke the command:
+For example, to set spock.exception_behaviour to discard, navigate into the pgedge directory and invoke the command:

 ./pgedge db guc-set spock.exception_behaviour discard

-The default values for these GUCs are transdiscard and all; by default, if an error occurs all operations within a transaction are rolled back if one returns an ERROR, and are recorded in spock.exception_log, regardless of whether the individual operation succeeded or failed.
+The default values for this GUC is transdiscard; by default, if an error occurs, all operations within a transaction are rolled back if one operation returns an ERROR.
+If spock.exception_logging is set to all (the default), the server will record the transaction in the exception log.

 spock.exception_logging